-To help teams prioritize with context, CPOs must first define and align product strategies and investment allocations with the executive teams.
+To help teams prioritize with context, Chief Product Officers must first define and align product strategies and investment allocations with the executive teams.
 This provides both clarity and aircover when resourcing conflicts or competing priorities inevitably arise across teams or roadmaps.

 Strategic and Tactical Roadmaps – in Multi-Dimensional Ways

 Lydia Varmazis, former VP of Product at Checkr, explains:

 “As a Chief Product Officer, you must identify, manage, and prioritize a multidimensional matrix of priorities.
 It’s never easy, and it’s never perfect.”